nuremics/nuremics-docs/docs/development-chart.md

-The chart below outlines the key phases in the scientific development of **NUREMICS Apps**, along with the roles involved in each phase.
+The chart below outlines the key phases in the scientific development of **nuRemics Apps**, along with the roles involved in each phase.
 Each role is associated with specific responsibilities and expertise.
 This structure ensures a reproducible and high-quality development process.

 | Phase | Role | Python Expertise | Science / Domain Expertise | Main Responsabilities |
 |-------|------|------------------|--------------------------|-----------------------|